Pumpkin Sourdough Bread

 If your sourdough starter is in the refrigerator, then take it out and let it come up to room temperature for the best results.

-In a large bowl combine 1 cup sourdough discard and 3.5 cups unbleached flour and 1/2 cup milk and 1 cup avocado oil.
+In a large bowl combine all the wet and dry ingredients (except the baking powder and baking soda, if fermenting.): 1 cup sourdough discard, sugar, salt, and 3.5 cups unbleached flour, spices, eggs, 1/2 cup milk and 1 cup avocado oil.
 Then, Mix well.

 Then generously butter two 8-inch loaf pans, making sure to get all the inner corners really well.